-Summer phenomena in nature
+Summer Phenomena in Nature

 The sun’s heat is essential for vegetation and growing food crops since it provokes important chemical and physical reactions.
 Rain is one of the most effective means of watering and highly important for survival, especially in some geographical regions.
 Thunderstorms can occur because of moisture (due to vaporization caused by high temperatures), changes in airmass, and heat.

-Plants in summer
+Plants in Summer

 During summer, plants gloom and grow very quickly.
 They get the chance to disseminate.
 Blossom provides pollen to bees, ants, flower beetles, pollen wasps, and some animals.
 Some flowers and trees are pollinated by wind.
 Petals of plants attract or repel specific insects, aid them to reach the nectar, and protect important parts of the flower.

-Animals in summer
+Animals in Summer

 In the warmest regions some animals aestivate in response to arid conditions and higher temperatures, and in order to avoid desiccation and possible harm from heat exposure.
 Animals’ behavior depends on species but most of them eat as much as they can, put on weight, and grow antlers to prepare for rutting season (autumn).

-Birds in summer
+Birds in Summer

 Summer is the season of intensive breeding for birds.
 During summertime they court, battle for territory, nest, gather food, satisfy family needs, try to chase off different predators and protect future generation.
 By the end of the period, they start to grow new feathers which will help to keep enough warmth through the winter months.
 Before migration in autumn, their aim is to increase body fat since it is an important source of energy.

 Summer in the Northern Hemisphere

 The European climate is diverse.
 Southern part of the region has a distinctive dry season with prevailing dry and hot conditions.
-Other parts of the continent have mild summer weather with average season temperatures around 22 degrees in July.
-Southwest Asia has hot and long summers with temperatures rising above 46 degrees.
-In Central Asia, the humid continental climate prevails, although the northern territories of the region tend to remain cooler than the other parts.
-Weather of East Asia is mostly defined by heavy seasonal monsoon which causes rains during June and July, leading to high levels of humidity and high temperatures.
+Other parts of the continent have mild summer weather with average season temperatures around +22 °C (72 °F) in July.

 Summer in the Southern Hemisphere

 The summer season in Africa, the very southern islands of Asia, Australia, South America, and Zealandia is a little milder because of bigger amount of waters and less land.
 This part of the Earth is less exposed to sunlight during May, June and July.